juanpc2018/from-775-2008/README.md

 Mult-core: i7-930 has a New technology: </br>
 HyperThreading, an improvement around ~25% in Multi-Threads, this case 27%. </br>
 but requires software to be compiled to take advantage of Multi-Threads. </br>
-Q9650 Single Core has a loss of 17% in Multi Core "All Cores." </br>
+Q9650 Single Core has a loss of -17% in Multi-Core "All Cores." </br>
-i7-930 has a Net Gain of 103.2% in Multi-Thread "Single core clock loss in Multi-Core + Hyper Threading Gains." </br>
+i7-930 has a Net Gain of 103.2% in Multi-Thread "Single core loss in Multi-Core + Hyper Threading Gain." </br>

 ### The fastest 4-core of the LGA1366 era: </br>
 i7-975 / X5687 / W3575 </br>